Water Softeners Frequently Asked Questions

 - The self-sacrificing rod installed in your hot water heater can sometimes be the cause of your odor in the hot water.
 Having a qualified plumber replace this rod could solve this problem.

 To offer a proper and accurate recommendation for any system(s) needed to correct your water problems, we need current and accurate water test results.
 Public water suppliers have the information available to you by simply calling them and requesting to know the level of Hardness, Iron and pH of your water.
-If you have a private well, simply obtain a water test kit from a local hardware store, of you can purchase one of our test kits through a qualified water quality specialist.
+If you have a private well, simply obtain a water test kit from a local hardware store, or you can purchase one of our test kits through a qualified water quality specialist or plumbing contractor.

 If you have public water, simply contact the office where you pay your water bill.
 They should have current water testing records on file.
-If you are on a private water system, then contact your county health department to see about having your water tested, or you can buy a Home Water Test kit available from us at this link!
+If you are on a private water system, contact your county health department to see about having your water tested, or you can buy a Home Water Test kit available from Watts.
 Your water test results should show levels of hardness, Iron (what type of Iron you have), pH, Hydrogen Sulfide (for rotten egg odor), Nitrates and Total Dissolved Solids (TDS).

 Filter systems are sized based on a couple of factors: (1) type and amount of dissolved mineral present in your water; (2) your home's flow rate, which is typically based on the number of people present in the home.
 For filter systems, this information simply tells us what the fastest rate your water will travel through our units would be, and how much water in gallons per day is being used.
 Water softeners are sized based on the total hardness of your water, and the number of people in the home.
 Most all-residential applications have around an average 5 GPM flow rate.
 Typically, the higher the flow rate of your water going through the unit, the larger the mineral tank will be to handle the larger water flow rate.
 With a larger tank, the filtering media or resin will be physically deeper thereby permitting the water flowing down through it to be in contact with the media longer.
 Contact time is important, as the media/resin inside the tank needs to be in contact with your water for a long enough period of time, ensuring all dissolved impurities are removed before it leaves the tank.